Cat o' nine tails: Naval types and use

 Drunkenness could be punished by a dozen lashes, which could be administered on the authority of the ship's captain.
 Greater punishments were generally administered following a formal court martial, with Royal Navy records reflecting some standard penalties of 200 lashes for desertion, 300 for mutiny, and up to 500 for theft.
 One blow was sufficient to take off the skin, and to draw blood wherever the knots fell.
 Three dozen was a common punishment.
 300 lashes were frequently given.
-The offence of sodomy generally drew the death penalty, though one eighteenth century court martial awarded a punishment of 1000 lashes – an equivalent sentence as it would likely be fatal.
+The offence of sodomy generally drew the death penalty, though one 18th century court martial awarded a punishment of 1000 lashes – an equivalent sentence as it would likely be fatal.

 For summary punishment of Royal Navy boys, a lighter model was made, known as boy's cat or boy's pussy, that had only five tails of smooth whip cord.
 If formally convicted by a court martial, however, even boys would suffer the punishment of the adult cat.
 While adult sailors received their lashes on the back, they were administered to boys on the bare posterior, usually while "kissing the gunner's daughter" (publicly bending over a gun barrel), just as boys' lighter "daily" chastisement was usually over their (often naked) rear-end (mainly with a cane—this could be applied to the hand, but captains generally refused such impractical disablement—or a rope's end).
 Bare-bottom discipline was a tradition of the English upper and middle classes, who frequented public schools, so midshipmen (trainee officers, usually from 'good families', getting a cheaper equivalent education by enlisting) were not spared.
 Still, it is reported that the 'infantile' embarrassment of prolonged, public bare-bottom punishment was believed essential for optimal deterrence; cocky miscreants might brave the pain of the adult cat in the macho spirit of "taking it like a man" or even as a "badge of honour".